fabrv/node-template/GUIDELINES.md

 The individual files are the following:

-- `app.ts` is the application module and the `index.ts` is the file that starts the application; that is the NodeJs convention.
+- `app.ts` is the application module and the `index.ts` is the file that starts the application; that is the Node.js convention.

 - `package.json` holds all the relevant metadata for our project, like name, version and dependencies.